Distance: 81-mile loop with a spur

 The Mix Canyon leg of this ride is covered thoroughly in words and pictures at toughascent.com.

 This loop goes through the best riding in the area between the Wine Country and Davis.
-I learned it from my Sacramento bike club, the Bike Hikers, who ride it every year.
 It’s got two great climbs, two scenic farming valleys, and a few boring miles through the outskirts of Fairfield to get from one valley to the other.
-There is no great wow factor, but, with the exception of the Fairfield miles, it’s all very pretty and pleasant.
+There is no great wow factor (except the Mix Canyon descent), but, with the exception of the Fairfield miles, it’s all very pretty and pleasant.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The climb to Lake Berryessa is pleasantly short.
 Take a moment to ogle the dam.
 Most of the car traffic is pulling boat trailers and heading for the lake, so once you’re past Berryessa the bulk of the traffic should be going in the other direction.
 When you leave the lake you do the first noticeable climb of the day (called Cardiac Hill by the locals, a bit overdramatically—it’s really pretty dull).
 At around 20 miles take Hwy 121, Monticello Rd, on your L. It’s a big intersection with several buildings on the R side of Hwy 128, all closed except for a church (so no resupplying).

 This stretch of road, Hwy 121 between Hwy 128 and Wooden Valley Rd., is, in terms of tread, road contour, and scenery, the best riding on the entire route.
 In fact, all 12 miles of Monticello Rd. is superb, and would make a world-class out and back—glassy smooth surface, delicious and constantly changing contour, gorgeous oak canopies—were it not for the traffic.
 There’s no shoulder, no passing lanes, and no sight lines, and the cars drive the road aggressively and impatiently.
 But at any time but peak hours it isn’t busy.
 Last time I rode it at 11 am on a Tuesday in July and it was deserted.